functionguyy/technical_art/C_tutorials/A_Complete_Introduction_To_Variables_In_C.md

 If any of the above conditions cannot be satisfied for the specified type of a variable, the compiler generates an error message.

+## Fundamental types in C
+C supports three (3) fundamental types:

+- Integer types
+- Floating types
+- Character types

+To specify any of the fundamental types in a variable declaration, we use the dedicated keywords provided for each of them in the C standard:

+- `int` is the keyword used to specify an integer type variable
+- `float` is the keyword used to speicify a floating type variable
+- `char` is the keyword used to specify a character type variable

 ## How to declare a variable in C?
 To declare a variable, we first specify the type of the variable, then its identifier.
 For example, we might declare variables “height” and “profit” as